VicHowse/BycatchQC/README.md

 # Folder structure
-Folders are structured to maintain a clean workflow MapFiles/      contains the polygons for mapping and ensuring the coordinates from the data submission are within the allocated Lobster Fishing Area
+Folders are structured to maintain a clean workflow MapFiles/      contains the polygons for mapping and ensuring the coordinates from the data submission are within the allocated Lobster Fishing Area //
-Markdown/      contains the .rmd for evaulating each trip and producing a .pdf NewTrips/      this folder is where you paste new trips that need to be run through scripts Reports/       location of Markdown reports
+Markdown/      contains the .rmd for evaulating each trip and producing a .pdf // NewTrips/      this folder is where you paste new trips that need to be run through scripts// Reports/       location of Markdown reports//
 Scripts/       R scripts for running reports and uploading.
-There are also a couple of helper scripts SummaryOfTrips/ Compiled data ready for uploading to oracle TripsRun/       All trips that have been run through the vaidation scripts (from NewTrips) migrate to this folder
+There are also a couple of helper scripts// SummaryOfTrips/ Compiled data ready for uploading to oracle// TripsRun/       All trips that have been run through the vaidation scripts (from NewTrips) migrate to this folder

 # WorkFlow